-What are generic somatostatin analogues?
+What are the generic somatostatin analogues for Octreotide?

 - TEVA.
 TEVA is a global pharmaceutical company with headquarters in Israel.
 It specializes primarily in generic drugs including octreotide long acting.
 It is branded as “Octreotide (Olatuton®)“.
 Appears to be in use in UK according to patient feedback but I can see EU and US approvals (more here).
 Read about Olatuton® in the UK here.

 - Ratiopharm.
 Ratiopharm is a German pharmaceutical company that is Europe’s leading generics brand (parent company is TEVA above).
 It has a long acting octreotide branded as “Octreo-ratiopharm®“.
 Appears to be in use in various EU countries including Germany and Finland according to patient feedback.
 Read more here.

 - Bynfezia Pen.
 Manufactured by Sun Pharmaceutical Industries Ltd, India for use in USA.
 This is octreotide acetate branded as Bynfezia Pen.
 It is not a replacement for Sandostatin LAR, it’s for daily/rescue use only.
 Read more here.